Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 Written By Adam Paul – Waterproofing Expert

-The 8 types of loose laid waterproofing membranes are EPDM, PVC, TPO, HDPE, SCPE, Butyl rubber, Bituminous membranes, and self-adhesive membranes.
+The 8 types of loose-laid waterproofing membranes are EPDM, PVC, TPO, HDPE, SCPE, Butyl rubber, Bituminous membranes, and self-adhesive membranes.
 Each of these types has a specific characteristic.
 Hence, they are used in different types of projects.

 Loose-laid waterproofing can be used for waterproofing roofs, basements and foundations, ponds and water features, terraces and balconies, and tunnels and subways are five of the places where you can use loose laid waterproof membranes.